 How to Become CMMC Certified

-Complying with CMMC can take months to complete.
-Given the projected implementation date of July 2023, now’s the time to begin the process.
-If your organization needs a third-party assessment for certification, you need to consider lead times.
-The closer it gets to July 2023, the harder it will be to find slots for third-party audits.
-Because auditors must go through a certification process to become accredited, the number of providers is limited.
+If your organization needs a third-party assessment for certification, you need to start looking for one now.
+Because auditors must go through a certification process to become accredited, the number of providers is limited, and lead times can become very long.

 Failing an audit requires remediation.
 First, your business must correct the deficiencies and request a retest.
 But this process takes time and money.
 It’s more cost-effective to conduct internal assessments until you are comfortable with your cybersecurity model.
 Only then should you request a test date.